kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 Being part of an organization that formulates long-term plans and has an effective system for their execution.

 ### METRICS OVER-RELIANCE
-> Organization is perceived as being too heavily metrics-focused.
-A common problem with an such approach is that the data gathered and used in management decisions might be erroneous or not reflect reality.
-Therefore it might not be the best decision-making approach.
-Management might be too obsessed with certain metrics and may sacrifice quality or other important factors to improve them.
-For example, an organization may care more about hitting its numbers than having happy customers, which can harm business in the long run.
+> Employees perceive organization as being too heavily metrics-focused.
+Erroneous or unrealistic data may be influencing management decisions.
+Management might be too obsessed with certain metrics and may sacrifice quality or other important factors in the quest to improve them.
+Organization may care more about hitting numbers than having happy customers, which can harm business in the long run.

 __Exemplary statements reported by employees:__